soos3d/instant-trade-widget/README.md

 ## Current Limitations

-- **Solana-Only Support**: Currently only supports Solana tokens due to:
+- **Solana-Only Buy/Sell Support**: Currently only supports buy/sell Solana tokens due to:
   - Token data API integration specifically for Solana (via Moralis)
   - Universal Account configuration targeting Solana mainnet
+  - The user can still trade using the fully universal balance from any supported chain.

 ## Prerequisites